Medical Coverage Under The Affordable Care Act (ACA)

 In order to comply with the Affordable Care Act (ACA), Disney offers basic health care coverage to eligible “non-full-time” (regular part time and temp/recurring) employees and Cast Members working in U.S. based locations.

-Eligibility (for all locations other than Hawaii) is defined as working for an average of at least 30 hours per week using a 12-month look-back measurement period (or at least 1,560 hours paid for a full 52 weeks).
+Eligibility (for all locations other than Hawaii) is defined as working for an average of at least 30 hours per week using a 12-month look-back measurement period.

-Non-full-time employees and Cast Members who are covered by a multi-employer union plan/trust fund are excluded since the Company contributes to the employer plan on behalf of the employee (see related FAQ).
+Non-full-time employees and Cast Members who are covered by a multi-employer union plan/trust fund are excluded since the Company contributes to the employer plan on behalf of the employee (see related FAQ below).

 If the employee lives in Hawaii, they will be eligible for HMSA Health Plan Hawaii, with a Health Reimbursement Account (HRA).
 They will be enrolled in individual coverage unless they decline coverage and submit an HC-5 form by their enrollment deadline.
 There is no cost for coverage for the employee or any dependents they wish to cover.